Stabbath/L4D2-Trial/README.md

 ###Windows Don't Instantly Break
 In L4D2 and possibly other more recent Source games, windows have a tendency to be broken just by having someone walk into them.
 This doesn't make much sense, like a lot of other things!
 Hopefully it can be remedied.

+###Flashlights Run On Batteries
+Unlike the regular game, flashlights will not have unlimited power!

+###Taking Damage Can Actually Cause Damage
+In this game, as in many others, "damage" is a virtual concept that affects a virtual loose representation of your "health."
+It is an intention to make the virtual damage you take do more than just alter your 'health': it may cause damage to your internal organs, or break bones, causing you to suffer more damage over time, be slowed down, have impaired reflexes and aiming ability, lose consciousness, etc. You might take extra damage each time you take a step if your leg is broken.
+Situations like taking fall damage, being viciously attacked by special infected or swarms of common infected, etc will be of special concern.

+###Medkits Are Not A Quick Fix To An Unhealthy Life-Style
+Instead of giving a free increase in health of 80% or whatever it is, medkits will still heal you, but a lot less.
+The main focus of medkits will be on curing special wounds like the kind mentioned in the point above.

+###Special Infected Cannot Be Deadstopped
+If a very-high-speed 70 kg former-man crashes against you, you're not going to be able to magically stop it with a shove.

+###Chargers Cannot Be Leveled Without Consequences
+Leveling chargers is alright, it makes some sense that an axe to the head would kill a zombie even if it's a large fast one, but if you're standing in front of it when you kill it, his corpse would smash against you and send you flying away!
+Expect consequences from leveling chargers face-to-face.

+###Blunt Melee Weapons Can Stagger Targets

+###Unrealistic Item Spawns Will Be Removed
+Sometimes there's a weapon spawn in a place that doesn't make much sense, or a defibrillator on top of a bed in a kid's bedroom or something of the sort.
+These spawns will be progressively filtered and removed.
+Spawns that would make sense but aren't in the game may be added as well.

+###Weapons Should Have More Recoil
+Weapons should have a larger kickback than what is seen in game!

+####Other Possible (Very Unlikely And Mostly Silly) Features
+###Allergies
+Some survivors might have random allergies to something outdoors!